tariqahmed1912/internship-kloudle/docs/working_of_pipeline.md

 ### **Jenkins Pipeline**

 Jenkins is a continuous integration server which has the ability to support the automation of software development processes.
 It can be used to create several automation jobs and run them as a pipeline.
-A Jenkins Pipeline is a series of jobs/events to perform build, testing and deployment of software.
-Every job has some sort of dependency on at least one or more jobs or events in a pipeline.
+Jenkins pipelines are made up of multiple steps that allow you to build, test and deploy applications.
+Every stage (an event/job) has some sort of dependency on at least one or more jobs or events in a pipeline.
 In DevSecOps, security is integrated into the pipeline by performing static and dynamic analysis using various SAST and DAST tools.

 ### **Jenkinsfile**

-A Jenkinsfile is a text file that contains the definition of a Jenkins Pipeline and is checked into source control.
+A Jenkinsfile is a text file that contains the definition of a Jenkins Pipeline and is checked into a projects source control repository.

 ```bash
 pipeline {